PizaaRiaaa/synapse/README.md

 ## Capstone Overview
 Synapse is a mobile application with integration of Android wear smartwatch.
-The aim of this project was t create memory support for senior citizens with Mild Cognitive Impairment or [MCI](https://www.alz.org/alzheimers-dementia/what-is-dementia/related_conditions/mild-cognitive-impairment).
+The aim of this project was to create memory support for senior citizens with Mild Cognitive Impairment or [MCI](https://www.alz.org/alzheimers-dementia/what-is-dementia/related_conditions/mild-cognitive-impairment).

 Target organization: Office for Senior Citizens Affair Mandaluyong (OSCA)